tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Financial-Statement.md

 * **PayU Fee**: PayU processing cost, including the sales percentage plus the flat rate applied to your account.

 ### Report table
 In the last part below the charts, you find a table with the credit and debit information of the latest operations.
-You can see the operation type and the value (credit or debit) of each row.
+You can see the operation type and the value (credit ou debit) of each row.

 ![PrintScreen](/assets/Reports/Reports_22.png)